jiry17/PolyGen/README.md

    $ ./install
    ```

-4. *PolyGon* takes *gurobi* as the underlying ILP solver.
+4. *PolyGen* takes *gurobi* as the underlying ILP solver.
 Therefore, a license of *gurobi* is required.
 You can get a academic license of gurobi via the following steps.

    1. Register or log in at the [webside](https://www.gurobi.com/) of gurobi.
    2. Visit the [Free Academic License page](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).